 Maritime security is integral to a strong blue economy, and weak legal frameworks are a major impediment to deterrence of maritime crime.
-Those were two key takeaways from Enhancing Maritime Security in Africa, a conference hosted by the Africa Center for Security Studies in Victoria, Seychelles from March 19th to the 23rd.
+Those were two key takeaways from Enhancing Maritime Security in Africa, a conference hosted by the Africa Center for Strategic Studies in Victoria, Seychelles from March 19th to the 23rd.
 More than 50 maritime security officials from 34 countries and regional organizations attended.

 Dr. Sarah Glaser, Associate Director of Secure Fisheries, was invited to present One Earth Future’s Stable Seas Maritime Security Index to the conference.
 She highlighted the key links between fisheries, blue economic growth, and maritime security.